 support remote management as defined in clause 7.2,

-support time synchronization as defined in clause 7.4.
+support time synchronisation as defined in clause 7.4,

 A UAFX Station is an IA-station (see 6.4) supporting the UAFX communication and application layer (see Figure 1).
 The UAFX communication and application layer is a logical component acting as a source of and/or destination for link layer data traffic.
 Thus, each UAFX Station incorporates at least one End Station Component where the UAFX communication and application layer can be located.
-Figure 11 shows that the UAFX communication and application layer can either reside in a single End Station Component (UAFX1, End Station Component 1) or in multiple End Station Components (UAFX 2, End Station Component 2, End Station Component 3).
+Figure 14 shows that the UAFX communication and application layer can reside in one or multiple End Station Components.

 comprise a conformant IA-station,

-support modelling of network interfaces and QoS in the UAFX communication and application layer:
+support middleware modelling of network interfaces and QoS in the UAFX communication and application layer:

 - priority mapping configuration representation as defined in OPC 1000022, including the PriorityMappingTableType, MappingTables Folder, and the UsesPriorityMappingTable ReferenceType (see 6.5.4);